wkaisertexas/ros2_tracing_cpp/README.md

 ### Building Babeltrace2 from Source

 To build a plugin, building from source is required ([see guide](https://babeltrace.org/docs/v2.0/libbabeltrace2/guide-build-bt2-dev.html)).
-This assumes you have a `.gitignored` directory named `external` for non-source packages.
+This assumes you have a `.gitignore`-d directory named `external` for non-source packages.

 ```bash
 # downloading and extracting babeltrace2